Getting Involved on Campus

 There are also many job opportunities in the area surrounding Ohio State, including local restaurants and stores.
 Check the classifieds in The Lantern, Ohio State’s student newspaper, for more ideas.

-The in the Recreation and Physical Activity Center (RPAC) can provide you with great financial basics training.
-You can attend one of their financial sessions through the or sign up for free one-on-one financial counseling sessions in their office.
-Their web site contains helpful information about the basics of setting up a budget, selecting and using credit cards, investing, and more.
+The Student Wellness Center in the Recreation and Physical Activity Center (RPAC) can provide you with great financial basics training.
+You can attend one of their financial sessions through the First Year Success Series, or request free financial education and coaching at swc.osu.edu/financial-education-coaching.
+Their website, swc.osu.edu, contains helpful information about the basics of setting up a budget, selecting and using credit cards, investing, and more.

 Ohio State has its own university police force of highly trained officers to protect students and staff on campus and facilitate a number of programs to keep students safe through the Department of Public Safety.
 Make note of the locations of the blue light emergency telephones located throughout campus.
 These can be used during emergencies to call 911 and bring a University Police officer to your aid.

-University Police work in conjunction with Student Safety Services, a student organization that provides additional security for campus.
-One program organized by Student Safety Services is the campus escort service that provides students with safe transportation in the campus area during evening and early morning hours.
-Call the escort service at (614) 292-3322 to have a trained, uniformed student walk or drive you to and from your destination.
+University Police work in conjunction with Student Safety Service, a student organization that provides additional security for campus.
+One program organized by Student Safety Service is the campus escort service that provides students with safe transportation in the campus area during evening and early morning hours.
+Call the escort service at 614-292-3322 to have a trained, uniformed student walk or drive you to and from your destination.
 Many students program this number into their cell phone for easy accessibility.

 While many individuals work to keep campus secure for students and staff, all members of the Ohio State community should use common sense and awareness to help stay safe.
 Check out these campus safety tips.

-First-year students who are commuting to campus may be able to purchase an on-campus parking permit from the Office of Transportation & Parking Services.
+First-year students who are commuting to campus may be able to purchase an on-campus parking permit from CampusParc.
 First-year students living on campus are not eligible to bring cars to campus during their first year.
-If you feel like you have a specific need that would require you to have a car on campus, you may apply for an appeal of this rule by sending a formal request explaining your need to
+For other details on parking eligibility, availability and pricing, visit osu.campusparc.com.